Skip to main content

 public Queue withWorkerConcurrency(Integer workerConcurrency);

-public Queue withRateLimit(RateLimit rateLimit) {
+public Queue withRateLimit(RateLimit rateLimit);

-public Queue withRateLimit(int limit, double period);
+public Queue withRateLimit(int limit, Duration period);

 public Queue withPriorityEnabled(boolean priorityEnabled);